Films past

 *This screening will take place virtually*

 The Nordic & Baltic Oscar Contenders series at Scandinavia House returns this season with select in-house and virtual screenings of films chosen by the Nordic & Baltic countries to compete for this year’s Academy Awards.
 Screening virtually only from December 2 through December 5, see the documentary Radiograph of a Family (dir.
 Firouzeh Khosrovani; Norway/Iran/Switzerland, 2020), which has been submitted for Best Documentary.
-A virtual film Q&A will accompany the screenings. *ASF Members Individual+ receive a complimentary ticket; to claim your discount, create or log in to an account on our ticketing platform Elevent using the email address associated with your ASF Member account.
-Your free RSVP pass will appear upon checkout of a ticket purchase.*
+A virtual film Q&A will accompany the screenings; please check back here for details.

 A love story with two different beliefs and a family in the turmoil of Iran’s modern history, director Firouzeh Khosravani’s Radiograph of a Family explores a personal history beginning with her mother’s marriage to her father in Tehran by photograph, when he was then studying radiology in Switzerland.
 For her mother, with her religious background, living in Europe was a challenge: sin was everywhere.
 Her father came from a liberal and secular family and was a lover of culture, fine arts, classical music; her mother never understood how he could treasure a painting depicting nude bodies.
 Shortly after Firouzeh’s birth, the family moved back from Switzerland back to Tehran, after which the Revolution happened and changed everything upside down.
 Her mother found new reason and new identity, an important space for herself: She became a religious activist, school principal and did military training.
 Her father sat quietly in his favorite chair at home and listened to Bach.
 Throughout Firouzeh’s childhood, she was forced to choose between her parents; each day, enduring imposition from one side and acceptance from the other.
 (82 min.
 In French and Farsi with English subtitles)